aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/styling-and-data-formatting/convert-text-numeric-data-to-number/_index.md

 The following sample code illustrates how to convert all string numeric data to actual numbers in all worksheets.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-ConvertTextNumericDatatoNumber-ConvertTextNumericDatatoNumber.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-ConvertTextNumericDatatoNumber-ConvertTextNumericDatatoNumber.java" >}}